-As one of Michael Constantino's presidential initiatives, Division 29 launched its new Student Poster Award competition at the 2018 APA Convention.
+As one of Michael Constantino's past-presidential initiatives, Division 29 held its second Student Poster Award competition at the 2019 APA Convention.
 The Division awarded a $500 prize to the most meritorious poster in each of its two poster sessions.

 As a first step, a committee reviewed and rated all student-authored poster abstracts that were accepted for presentation at Convention.
 Evaluation criteria included: quality of written abstract' novelty/importance of the research question; rigor of the research method; appropriateness of data analytic plan; and magnitude of contribution to the psychotherapy research base.
 Based on this initial phase, three finalists were selected for each poster session.